 This is a hard one.
 And I say this because some people think when we consciously feed someone’s ego, we are being weak.
 That is the complete opposite!
 Listen, what I’m telling you this is the magic pill to turn anyone into a piece of clay in your hand.

 As soon as someone is trying to belittle or say mean things to you or about you, start showering them with kindness, compliments, or even gifts.
 They will feel weak!
 Try and you’ll the results.
 You will be in total control.
 Just don’t use it for manipulation.

 4- Do Not Resist Them

 Remember this: Whatever you persist will resist.
 That’s a natural law.
 Try to put something on the path of water and you’ll see how it builds momentum.
-That is how electricity is produced through water.
+That is how electricity is produced through the water.
 Extreme resistance creates raw power.

 Here’s how you can try this: As soon as you get into an argument and it starts getting tense, tell the person, “I’m completely sorry.
 You are right.”
 Say it even if you think you are absolutely right.
-Now, I’m not saying not to stand your ground for the truth.
+Now, I’m not saying to stand your ground for the truth.
 Although that are many other ways to skin that cat which I don’t have time to get into right now.

 I just gave you four simple ways to handle difficult employees.
 But don’t just use them to deal with employees or co-workers.
 Use them to handle your personal friends and family members as well.
 The moment you begin to apply them in your life, your relationship with others will improve remarkably.

 Your life will never be the same.
 The things that use to hurt you will cease to dwell in your head.
 People will want to be your friend.
 And best of all, the same people that use to irritate you, will be converted into pleasant individuals.
-They will be behave differently.
+They will behave differently.
 Now you see what I mean about when you change, the world changes.